Founder, Chairman, and CEO

-A product of Kentucky public schools, Morris graduated from George Washington University as a Scottish Rite Scholar and won an academic fellowship to Princeton University’s Woodrow Wilson School of Public and International Affairs.
+A product of Kentucky public schools, Morris graduated from George Washington University as a Scottish Rite Scholar and won an academic fellowship to Princeton University’s School of Public and International Affairs.
 While at Princeton, he was named a Presidential Fellow at the Center for the Study of the Presidency and Congress.
 Morris is a member of Phi Beta Kappa and was named a Fulbright Specialist Scholar.

 Alongside his wife – acclaimed author and entrepreneur the former Jane Mosbacher of Houston, Texas – Morris is a signatory of the Founders Pledge, committing to donate a percentage of his family’s business earnings to charity through the Morris Foundation.
 The foundation’s mission is to provide access to the American Dream.